-- 1. The Motion to Reconsider

-- 2. Objection to Consideration
+- 1. Objection to Consideration

-- 3. Appeal from Decision
+- 2. Appeal from Decision

-- 4. To Rise to a Point of Order
+- 3. To Rise to a Point of Order

-- 5. Parliamentary Inquiry
+- 4. Parliamentary Inquiry

 Main Motions

 A Main Motion is any motion that brings business before the Conference.
 Main Motions must be seconded, are debatable and require a majority vote for adoption.
 Main Motions should be simply worded and not include arguments for their adoption.
 Complicated or long motions may be divided by a Motion to Divide so that portions of the Main Motion may be debated and voted upon separately.